 - Quadro NVS510

-3 Creating Hackintosh Catalina Bootable USB from Mac.
+3 Creating Hackintosh Catalina Bootable USB Installer from Mac.

 Follow this step if you are setting up Hackintosh Installer on a Mac or existing Hackintosh.
 Plug your USB drive into Mac, and open Disk Utility (located in Applications->Utilities in your main hard drive).
 Select your USB drive in the sidebar of Disk Utility and erase the drive, with the “Format” set to “Mac OS Extended (Journaled)” format.
 You can rename the drive any way you want.